teras/stormify/docs/src/Core_concepts.md

 property that is mapped to a database column.
 Read-only properties (getter without setter) are also supported but cannot be written to.

+!!! warning "JavaBean convention required"
-**Important**: Raw public fields without getters/setters are **not** mapped.
+    Raw public fields without getters/setters are **not** mapped.
 Your POJOs must follow the JavaBean convention, or use Kotlin `var` properties (which generate getters/setters automatically).

 - **Automatic Mapping**: Properties are automatically mapped to database columns with matching names (after applying the naming policy).
 No annotations are required.